JesseBoe/ProjectTwo/README.md

 # ProjectTwo
-# Nanny Ninja
+# Ninja Nanny

 **Finally an app that helps you locate child care easily**

 If you are looking for a nanny or babysitter that is willing and ready to help you out, then look no further.
-Our app **Nanny Ninja** will do all the work for you.
+Our app **Ninja Nanny** will do all the work for you.
 Simply fill out our form if you are a parent and it will show you nannies in your area that are available during the times you are needing them.
 Day, night, weekends, overnight, whatever you are needing we have a nanny that is available.

 **Calling all Nannies**